Oturans/DevOpsSchool/HW/3.Kubernetes/HW3/Task1/README.md

 ## HomeWork part #1
 • Create namespace monitoring
 • Create service account grabber in that namespace
-• Create role that can get, list, watch on all Pods in the cluster
+• Create role that can get, list, watch on all Pods in t he cluster

 #### 1. Requirements
     - Kubernetes